ruchikamuddinagiri/memory-tiles/README.md

 -   Thanks to GitHub user [@Jersin21](https://github.com/Jersin21) His initial codebase served as the fundamental building block for our project.
 We leveraged their code as a foundation and subsequently molded it into our unique project, adding our distinctive style and features.
 ## Thoughts
+Enhancing the game's challenge level involved introducing a time limit, a feature where players can view the Pokémon they've caught after each level, and bonus rounds for capturing rare Pokémon.
+These additions aimed to create a more immersive and realistic Pokémon hunting experience for players.

-Collaborating with a team of highly intellectual and driven individuals greatly enriched our project development journey.
-Our team members' remarkable creativity was commendable, and we consistently generated innovative ideas for project implementation.
-Our team exhibited efficient communication, swiftly engaged in discussions, and adeptly delegated tasks, ensuring effective collaboration and coordination.
+Working alongside a team of exceptionally talented and motivated individuals profoundly enriched our project development experience.
+Our team members' outstanding creativity was truly commendable, and we consistently generated innovative ideas for implementing the project.
+Effective communication, rapid engagement in discussions, and efficient task delegation were all hallmarks of our team's collaboration and coordination.
 ##
 Enjoy playing the Pokemon Memory Cards Game, and may your memory and Pokemon knowledge serve you well on this exciting adventure!